 Is keyman insurance tax deductible?

-This aspect is relatively complex and we know from experience that it is not widely understood.
+This aspect is relatively complex and we know from experience that it’s not widely understood.
 The HMRC guidance regarding key person policies states:

-- If the sole purpose is meeting a loss of trading income that may result from loss of the services of the key person, and not a capital loss or a condition associated with a loan.
+- If the sole purpose is meeting a loss of trading income that may result from loss of the services of the key person, and not a capital loss or a condition associated with a loan; and

-Then, as a general rule, the premiums will be tax deductible.
-And if the premiums are tax deductible then the proceeds will be taxed as income to the business.
+If the premiums are tax deductible, the proceeds will be taxed as income of the business.

 Conversely, if the policy does not meet these tests, the premiums will not be tax deductible and the proceeds may be tax free.
 However, HMRC cannot give future assurances that the proceeds will be tax free just because the premium is not allowable against tax.

-It is therefore very important to take advice in this area, and to review any existing cover, as many businesses will prefer a structure that has the potential to provide tax free proceeds.
+It’s therefore very important to take advice in this area and to review any existing cover that you may already have in place, to ensure the structure you have has the potential to provide tax free proceeds.